1Password acquires SecretHub and launches new enterprise secrets management tool – TechCrunch

 1Password did not disclose the price of the acquisition.
 According to CrunchBase, Netherlands-based SecretHub never raised any institutional funding ahead of today’s announcement.

-For companies like 1Password, moving into the enterprise space, where managing corporate credentials, API tokens, keys and certificates for individual users and their increasingly complex infrastructure services, seems like a natural move.
-And with the combination of 1Password and its new Secrets Automation service, businesses can use a single tool that covers them from managing their employee’s passwords to handling infrastructure secrets.
-1Password is currently in use by more then 80,000 businesses worldwide and a lot of these are surely potential users of its Secrets Automation service, too.
+For companies like 1Password, moving into the enterprise space — and managing corporate credentials, API tokens, keys and certificates for individual users and their increasingly complex infrastructure services — seems like a natural move.
+And with the combination of 1Password and its new Secrets Automation service, businesses can use a single tool that covers them, from managing their employee’s passwords to handling infrastructure secrets.
+1Password is currently in use by more then 80,000 businesses worldwide, and a lot of these are surely potential users of its Secrets Automation service, too.

 “Companies need to protect their infrastructure secrets as much if not more than their employees’ passwords,” said Jeff Shiner, CEO of 1Password.
 “With 1Password and Secrets Automation, there is a single source of truth to secure, manage and orchestrate all of your business secrets.
 We are the first company to bring both human and machine secrets together in a significant and easy-to-use way.”